 - Workplace arrangements that detract from safe evacuation.

 Conversely, one exit is sometimes permitted if the building is deemed to have a small number of occupants, small in size, simple in shape, and a safe workplace arrangement.

 Are there any OSHA requirements regarding exits?

 Yes.
-OSHA requires that exits are separated by fire resistant materials.
+OSHA requires that exits are separated by fire-resistant materials.
 For example, emergency exit stairwells of three or fewer stories must have a one-hour fire-resistance rating.
-Also, buildings with more than three stories should emergency exit stairwells with a two-hour fire-resistance rating.
+Also, buildings with more than three stories should have emergency exit stairwells with a two-hour fire-resistance rating.

 Additionally, OSHA has adopted a set of guidelines for maintaining emergency exit routes.
 These rules include but are not limited to: